jamespearse80/ICRC-Modern-Cloud-Apps/Whiteboard design session/WDS trainer guide - Modern cloud apps.md

     ![Diagram of the preferred solution.
 From a high-level, web apps hosting the e-commerce and call center websites access APIs hosted in API Apps, all hosted within an App Service Environment to enable secure communication.
 Access to call center website available through VPN connection only.](media/preferred-solution.png 'Preferred solution diagram')

     From a high-level, they have Web Apps hosting the e-commerce and call center websites, API Apps hosting web services and Logic Apps hosting integration with SMS.
 Azure Traffic Manager is used for routing to the appropriate region for high availability.
 The Web and API Apps can be hosted within an Internal Load Balanced (ILB) App Service Environment (ASE) that enables them to take advantage of Network Security Groups to lock down inbound and outbound communication to the App Services it hosts.
 A Web Application Firewall (WAF) provided by an Azure App Gateway is hosted in its own subnet and NSGs.
-Internet traffic flows through the WAF to the e-commerce website tha's hosted within the ASE, which only allows inbound traffic from the WAF.
+Internet traffic flows through the WAF to the e-commerce website (hosted within the ASE), which only allows inbound traffic from the WAF.
 When customers visit the website, they are presented orders whose data comes from the Offers Service REST API hosted within an API App.
 Orders come in from customers via the publicly accessible endpoint of the e-commerce website.
 The credit card is validated as a part of the checkout process by making a call to a third-party payment gateway.
 Once authorized and payment is captured, the order data is stored in the orders database on SQL DB and the inventory lookup message is sent to the Inventory Lookup queue.
 An Azure Function hosts the process for creating the PDF receipts for customer purchases.
 Customers are notified via SMS as their order is processed.
 This process involves a process running in a Logic App that integrates the SQL DB with a third-party solution for sending SMS text messages.

     Inventory lookup requests are queued from the e-commerce website to the queue in Azure Storage queues.
 The on-premises inventory app reads from this queue to kick off its internal lookup processes and writes the status back to the orders database.